Guilherme-Macedo-23/Guilherme-Macedo-23/README.md

 ### Olá!
 Eu sou o Guilherme Macedo 👋

-- 🔭 Hoje procuro uma oportunidade para atuar no front-end
+- 🔭 Looking for an opportunity to work on the Front-End
-- 🌱 Estudando React
+- 🌱 Studying React
-- 👯 Contate-me no email: guilhermemacedo.fullstack@gmail.com
 - ⚡ Fun fact: Gamer

 <div>